Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 - in Advanced Shell, please run the command "service access_server:restart -ds nosync", or

-- in webadmin GUI, go to "System service" > "Services", and then Restart "Authentication" service, as below
+- in webadmin GUI, go to "System service" > "Services", and then Restart the "Authentication" service, as below

 [ Note: This bug (NC-84910) will be fixed in Sophos Firewall OS v18.5 MR5. ]